 How it works

-By getting involved, you are participating in a national movement that celebrates a local grassroots initiative, community building and sustainability.
+By getting involved, you are participating in a global movement, celebrating a grassroots initiative focusing on community building and sustainability.

 Step 1) Connect

-You can either make bags solo, join a nearby Boomerang Bags community, or get some friends together and start a group of your own!
+You can be one person or a village.
+Join a nearby Boomerang Bags community, or get some friends together and start a group of your own!

 Step 2) Collect materials